Condominium Act, Municipal Act, Social Service Tax Act #98

 CATEGORY: Legally Speaking

-TAGS: Canada Mortgage and Housing Corporation Condominium Act Land Title Office Mortgages Municipal Act Social Services Tax Act Taxes
+TAGS: Canada Mortgage and Housing Corporation (CMHC) Condominium Act Land Title Office Mortgages Municipal Act Social Services Tax Act Taxes

 By Gerry Neely

 These three Acts proclaimed by the Legislature in Victoria may contain a number of booby traps waiting to explode in the face of the unwary, but each contains at least one.
 Anyone purchasing a condominium knows that the legal description includes an interest in the common property.
 And certainly a mortgagee advancing funds to the owner of a strata lot would find that his mortgage states that it charges the owner's interest in the common property.
 The mortgagee could reasonably assume that the mortgage gives him the some protection as does a mortgage charging non-strata title property.

 That is not the case, at least if the manner in which the Victoria Land Title Office deals with the subdivision of common property is consistent throughout the Province.
 A strata corporation has the power, if approved by a special resolution of the owners, to sell all or part of the common property.
 If approved, the subdivision plan carving off a portion of the common property does not need the consent or the signature of any mortgagee whose mortgage was registered after the strata plan was created.
 Why, since a subdivision of property normally requires the mortgagee's consent?
 The reason - no endorsement of the mortgagee's name is made on the page that refers to dealing with the common property, and only those persons whose names appear on this page are required to consent.